Frequently Asked Questions

 *See "Society events" FAQ for more information

 Our volunteers have an array of opportunities to choose from!
 The bulk of our activity consists of providing first aid at local events every week.
-This includes weekly sports events on campus (Cryfield and Westwood) and daily shifts at the A&E at George Elliot Hospital.
+This includes weekly sports events on campus (like matches on Cryfield pitches) and daily shifts at the A&E at George Elliot Hospital.
 We also collaborate with other SJA units around Coventry to cover larger-scale events (recent examples include Godiva Festival, Coloured Synergy Festival, and CVX).

 Previous first aid training has no bearing on your becoming an SJA volunteer.
 Unless your previous first aid training was done to become an SJA volunteer, you will have to go through the application process outlined above.
 (If you are SJA-trained though, get in touch and come volunteer with us!)